Henderson goes off injured for Liverpool in Merseyside derby | Goal.com

+'It's not good' - Klopp provides update on Henderson injury in Liverpool loss to Everton

-Jordan Henderson has added to Liverpool’s fitness concerns by going off injured against Everton.
+Jordan Henderson has added to Liverpool’s fitness concerns by going off injured against Everton, with what manager Jurgen Klopp revealed was a groin problem that did not look good.

 The England international took the ball beyond Abdoulaye Doucoure but immediately pulled up in pain.